imliuyzh/lfs101x-notes/chapter3.md

 - Upstart
   - Developed by Ubuntu and first included in 2006
   - Adopted in Fedora 9 (in 2008) and in RHEL 6 and its clones
-- systemd
+- `systemd`
   - Adopted by Fedora first (in 2011)
   - Adopted by RHEL 7 and SUSE
   - Replaced Upstart in Ubuntu 16.04

-While the migration to systemd was rather controversial, it has been adopted by all major distributions, and so we will not discuss the older System V method or Upstart, which has become a dead end.
-Regardless of how one feels about the controversies or the technical methods of systemd, almost universal adoption has made learning how to work on Linux systems simpler, as there are fewer differences among distributions.
+While the migration to `systemd` was rather controversial, it has been adopted by all major distributions, and so we will not discuss the older System V method or Upstart, which has become a dead end.
+Regardless of how one feels about the controversies or the technical methods of `systemd`, almost universal adoption has made learning how to work on Linux systems simpler, as there are fewer differences among distributions.

 ### `systemd` Features

-Systems with systemd start up faster than those with earlier init methods.
+Systems with `systemd` start up faster than those with earlier `init` methods.
 This is largely because it replaces a serialized set of steps with aggressive parallelization techniques, which permits multiple services to be initiated simultaneously.

 Complicated startup shell scripts are replaced with simpler configuration files, which enumerate what has to be done before a service is started, how to execute service startup, and what conditions the service should indicate have been accomplished when startup is finished.
-One thing to note is that /sbin/init now just points to /lib/systemd/systemd.
+One thing to note is that `/sbin/init` now just points to `/lib/systemd/systemd`.

 - Starting, stopping, restarting a service on a currently running system
   - `sudo systemctl start|stop|restart service`